-Multiple Girder Crane: A crane which has two or more girders for supporting the live load.
+Multiple Girder Crane: A crane, which has two or more girders for supporting the live load.

-Non-coasting Mechanical Drive: A drive with coasting characteristics such that it will stop the motion within a distance in feet equal to 10 percent of the rated speed in feet per minute when traveling at rated speed with rated load.
+Non-coasting Mechanical Drive: A drive with coasting characteristics such that it will stop the motion within a distance in feet equal to 10 percent of the rated speed in feet per minute when travelling at rated speed with rated load.

 Operator’s Cab: The operator’s compartment from which movements of the crane are controlled.
 To be specified by the manufacturer as open, having only sides or a railing around the operator, or enclosed, complete with roof, windows, etc.

 Overload: Any load greater than the rated load.

 Overload Limit Device: Refer to Section 4.3 for a complete definition.

 Overload Protection (Overcurrent): A device operative on excessive current to cause and maintain the interruption or reduction of current flow to the equipment governed.